Basis of Presentation and Summary of Significant Accounting Policies

 Use of Estimates and Judgments in the Preparation of the Condensed Consolidated Financial Statements

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenue and expense during the reporting periods.
-Significant estimates and judgments are inherent in the analysis and measurement of items include, but not limited to: revenue recognition criteria including the determination of principal versus agent revenue considerations, income taxes, the valuation and recoverability of goodwill and intangible assets, the assessment of potential loss from contingencies, the allowance for doubtful accounts, and assumptions used in determining the fair value of stock-based compensation.
+Significant estimates and judgments are inherent in the analysis and measurement of items including, but not limited to: revenue recognition criteria including the determination of principal versus agent revenue considerations, income taxes, the valuation and recoverability of goodwill and intangible assets, the assessment of potential loss from contingencies, the allowance for doubtful accounts, and assumptions used in determining the fair value of stock-based compensation.
 Management bases its estimates and assumptions on historical experience and on various other factors that are believed to be reasonable under the circumstances.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may be affected by changes in those estimates.
 These estimates are based on the information available as of the date of the Condensed Consolidated Financial Statements.

 Recently Issued Accounting Pronouncements